 In Georgia, you only pay tax at the time of distribution, 15% as a corporate tax and 5% directly withheld on dividends.
 No additional personal income/dividend tax is levied on those dividends and this is a flat tax no matter how much money you earn from dividends.

-This means if your business is at a stage where you are using any of the profit to grow the company, or to fund another company, you can use 100% of that money for growth and lose nothing to the tax man.
+This means if your business is at a stage where you are using the profit to grow the company, or to fund another company, you can use 100% of that money for growth and lose nothing to the tax man.

-You could also choose to take a salary from the company and pay the standard 20% flat tax rate, withheld at source, on personal income.
+You could also choose to take a salary from the company and pay the standard 20% flat tax rate, withheld at source, on your personal income.

 We have a complete guide to Georgian LLCs here.

-If your dividends are entirely passive (company shareholder dividends, for example) and you do not manage the company at all, then you probably won’t be liable to pay additional tax in Georgia.
+If your dividends are entirely passive (company shareholder dividends, for example) and you do not manage the company at all, then you probably won’t be liable to pay any additional tax in Georgia.